-SBDC courses, seminars, and conferences provide up-to-date, practical information on a wide variety of business topics and are designed to educate entrepreneurs about new and innovative management procedures.
+Small Business Development Center courses, seminars, and conferences provide up-to-date, practical information on a wide variety of business topics and are designed to educate entrepreneurs about new and innovative management procedures.

 Our programs teach basic business skills as well as more advanced and specific business management.
 These low-cost workshops feature experts and leaders from industry, government, higher education, and professional associations.

-Each month, the SBDC holds a seminar on starting a business, which serves as an introduction to developing your business and to the services offered by the SBDC.
+Each month, the SBDC holds a seminar on how to start a business, which serves as an introduction to developing your business and to the services offered by the SBDC.
 People considering opening or buying a business are strongly encouraged to attend.
 Seminars

 Pennsylvania Small Business Development Centers (SBDC), though grant funding from the U.S.

-Economic Development Administration (EDA), has released a series of four on-demand webinars for entrepreneurs.
+Economic Development Administration (EDA), have released a series of four on-demand webinars for entrepreneurs.
 The webinars, titled “The Cloud,” “New Markets-New Opportunities,”

 week.
 Viewers must register in order to watch the series.
 Below is a description of each webinar.

 (16 minutes) — Hear about the benefits and complexities of backing your data on the cloud, selecting the cloud service most pertinent for your business' operations, and considerations when shopping for a cloud provider.

 (19 minutes) — Get the specifics of entering international, government, and online markets.

-Business Continuity Planning (19 minutes) — Learn the process of identifying potential business interruptions and ways of mitigating them in order for your business to remain productive at all times.
+(19 minutes) — Learn the process of identifying potential business interruptions and ways of mitigating them in order for your business to remain productive at all times.

-Marketing Your Business Online (26 minutes) — Watch a detailed overview of establishing your business' online presence, including the concepts of building your website, search engine optimization, and social media marketing and its platforms.
+(26 minutes) — Watch a detailed overview of establishing your business' online presence, including the concepts of building your website, search engine optimization, and social media marketing and its platforms.

 As any entrepreneur knows, there is a lot to do when starting a business: selling products, hiring employees, keeping proper records, and more.
 To help owners of new companies learn the many skills that are involved in running a successful business, the

 Within each topic area, a number of different workshops are offered throughout the year so that business owners can choose the workshop best suited to the needs and goals of their particular company.
 Led by experts in their fields—successful small business

 which has a searchable database.
 We also offer a large number of

 free online mini-courses on these subjects.